RudolfKay/RudolfKay/README.md

 ---

-I am a programmer specializing in C# with interests in becoming a full-stack developer and cybersecurity.
+I am a programmer, specializing in C#, with interest in becoming a full-stack developer, eventually shifting into cybersecurity.
 Check out my **toolbox** below for a fuller picture of my skillset!

 ---